-- Confidentiality should be applied to all aspects of the final examination procedures. - It is necessary to report any problems encountered by any member of the teaching staff whether while preparing the questions or during or after the conduct of the examination. - ■When the same subject is taught by more than one teaching staff, the examination should be departmentalized.
-The examination should be formulated by one of the competent teaching staff handling the course, duly nominated and chosen by the other teachers. - Questions should be based on deductive reasoning rather than merely memorizing questions.
-Items should stimulate critical thinking. - Examination questions for all the courses should cover the whole syllabus.
-Each member of the teaching staff is required to explain it in a report he submits to the head of the department. - Copies of examination papers and answer key document should be placed inside sealed envelopes for submission to the control for safe keeping. - Teaching staffs are assigned as invigilators, with the task of supervising students when taking the final examinations.
+- Confidentiality should be applied to all aspects of the final examination procedures. - It is necessary to report any problems encountered by any member of the teaching staff whether while preparing the questions or during or after the conduct of the examination.

+■ When the same subject is taught by more than one teaching staff, the final examination should be uniform for all concerned students.
+The examination should be formulated by one of the competent teaching staff handling the course, duly nominated and chosen by the other teachers.

+• Questions should be based on deduction rather than blind memorizing.
+Items should stimulate critical thinking.

+• Examination questions for all the courses should cover the whole syllabus.
+Each member of the teaching staff is required to explain it in a report he submits to the head of the department.

+• Copies of examination papers and answer key document should be placed inside sealed envelopes for submission to the control for safe keeping.

+• Teaching staffs are assigned as invigilators, with the task of supervising students when taking the final examinations.
 With the presence of the course teacher, the invigilators receive the sealed examination papers from the person-in-charge thirty (30) minutes before the conduct of the examination.